sparkflows/sparkflows-docs/docs/user-guide/reading-writing/structured-files/csv.rst

 Save CSV
 ----------------------------------------
+This node saves the incoming dataset as CSV File.

 Below is a sample workflow which contains the Save CSV processor in Fire Insights.
 It demonstrates the usage of Save CSV node to save the incoming dataset in CSV format.